nusofthq/avchat-documentation/xenforo.md

 {% include media-server-app.md %}

-<h2 id="installing-the-application-and-avchat-on-ipboard34">xenForo add-on &amp; AVChat installation</h2>
+<h2 id="installing-the-application-and-avchat-on-xenforo">xenForo add-on &amp; AVChat installation</h2>
 <h3>Upload files to your website</h3>
 Connect using an FTP client to your website and: